 We all know that borrowing money isn’t free and that carrying around a lot of debt is even more expensive, this is why if you’re trying to manage your revolving credit accounts your number one goal should be to make more than the minimum monthly payment.

-Making only the monthly payment will lead to serious interest charges which will only increase the total amount of debt you have.
-There are no penalties for paying off the full balance of a revolving credit account, just because making a minimum payment is an option doesn’t mean you need to do so.
+Making only the minimum monthly payment will lead to serious interest charges which will only increase the total amount of debt you have.
+There are no penalties for paying off the full balance of a revolving credit account, so don’t be afraid to pay more than your monthly payment.
 In order to better manage your revolving debt it’s important that you work towards paying off your balance in full every payment cycle.

 When dealing with revolving debt, interest rates are one of the biggest challenges.
 Interest rates are typically much higher for revolving debt as you’re borrowing money against an open credit account that has no collateral.
 The higher your interest rate is the more expensive it is to carry around a significant amount of revolving debt.

-Furthermore, if you fall into the minimum payment trap (learn more here) then the majority of your payments will be going towards paying off interest and not the actual amount you spent.
+Furthermore, if you fall into the minimum payment trap then the majority of your payments will be going towards paying off interest and not the principal amount owed.
 This is why if you’re looking to start a debt repayment plan it’s almost always a good idea to start with revolving debt (or the debt that has the highest interest rate), as it’s costing you the most.

 Finally, you need to be aware of the different interest rates that your credit accounts may have for different types of transactions.
 For example, the interest rate for purchases is more than likely different from the interest rate for cash advances and balance transfers.

-While this one may be quite obvious, it’s important to understand that your credit accounts greatly affect your credit score and overall credit health.
-Credit utilization, which is how much of your available credit you use, is the second biggest factor used in the calculation of your credit score.
-30% is the maximum amount of available credit you should be using, but if you’re looking to get your revolving debt under control then you should aim to only use around 10%.
+Your credit utilization; the amount of available credit you have versus how much you’ve used, is the second biggest factor used in the calculation of your credit score.
+It’s recommended that you use no more than 30% of your available credit.
+A higher credit utilization ratio will negatively impact your credit score.
+If you’re looking to get your revolving debt under control then you should aim to only use around 10%.